catmorbid/cybergod-mkdocs/docs/systems/combat.md

 ## Mental Damage and Stress

 Witnessing violence, fear and otherworldly horrors puts a strain on the mind.
-Only the most hardened veterans become completely immune, and many claim that's the only way to know know if you're still human, machine or not.
+Only the most hardened veterans become almost immune, and many claim that's the only way to know know if you're still human, machine or not.

 ### Mental Damage